DHTMLX/docs-suite/docs/grid/usage.md

 #### Aggregated fields

-Grid recomputes every field listed in the `map` object of a grouping level over the rows that are left, both on the header row and on the group summary row that the `summary` property adds.
+Grid recomputes every field listed in the `map` object of a grouping level over the rows that are left, on the header row and on the group summary row that the `summary` property adds alike, so both rows show the same values.

 Grid calculates the [summaries](grid/configuration.md#custom-statistics-in-the-column-headerfooter-and-spans) of a column and of the grid over the data rows only as well, so the group header rows and the group summary rows don't affect the totals.